nguterresn/quartz/content/the-significance-gracefull-errors.md

 - Feature A
 - Feature B

 In the most recent code changes, the feature A codebase was slightly altered.
 Eventually, an exception is raised and the program crashes.
-The has it program crashed over changes on feature A and can't both.
-However, in case where the errors are gracefully managed, the user could still use the feature B where the feature A would just not work as expected.
+The user program has crashed over changes from feature A and can't use both.
+However, in a case where the errors are gracefully managed, the user could still use the feature B whereas the feature A would just not work as expected.